DDR3 STT-MRAM in Enterprise SSD

-Utilizing Everspin ST-MRAM in an Enterprise SSD to greatly reduce power-fail energy storage while increasing SSD performance and density
+Utilizing Everspin STT-MRAM in an Enterprise SSD to greatly reduce power-fail energy storage while increasing SSD performance and density

 Application Note: As Enterprise SSDs continue to push the envelope in terms of system performance and smaller form factors, SSD solutions providers are facing greater challenges to increase performance and density while continuing to protect data-in-flight from power failures.
 NAND flash has not significantly increased in performance and the improvement in SSD performance is typically made by adding more parallel channels of flash.
 This increases the need for energy storage for power fail protection which in turn reduces space available for the storage array for a fixed form factor.

-Download the DDR3 ST-MRAM in Enterprise SSDs application note
+Download the DDR3 STT-MRAM in Enterprise SSDs application note

 Case Study: Buffalo Memory SSD

-Buffalo Memory Company, Ltd., a subsidiary of Buffalo, Inc., a worldwide leader in the storage, memory and network equipment market is now developing SSD's with ST-MRAM for the industrial market.
+Buffalo Memory Company, Ltd., a subsidiary of Buffalo, Inc., a worldwide leader in the storage, memory and network equipment market is now developing SSD's with STT-MRAM for the industrial market.

 The new SSD will be launched for the applications in which ultimate reliability is required.